-The MACC was awarded a new grant in 2016.
-The goal of this project is to significantly reduce sediment and nutrient loading into Lake Macatawa, and ultimately Lake Michigan, by implementing agricultural best management practices (BMPs) in the three highest priority subwatersheds in the Macatawa Watershed.
+The MACC was awarded a GLRI grant in 2016.
+The goal of this project is to reduce sediment and nutrient loading into Lake Macatawa, and ultimately Lake Michigan, by implementing agricultural best management practices (BMPs) in areas that need them the most (see map below.
 BMPs include residue management, cover crops, gypsum application, and water and sediment control basins.
-This Project is a partnership with Outdoor Discovery Center Macatawa Greenway (ODCMG) and their initiative titled Project Clarity.
+This project is in partnership with the Outdoor Discovery Center Macatawa Greenway and Project Clarity.
 Project Clarity was publicly launched in 2013 as an initiative to restore the Macatawa Watershed using privately donated funds.
-Currently there are 15 participating farmers enrolled in a variety of programs for various lengths of time.
-To date there are 1,560 acres of cover crops, 537 acres of gypsum application, and 1,207 acres of residue management under contract to be implemented.
-There has also been one Water and Sediment Control Basin (WASCOB) installed with an adjoining grassed waterway.
+The grant is providing over $300,000 to install BMPs and Project Clarity is providing an additional $148,000 in local dollars.
+As of fall 2017, there were 15 participating farmers enrolled in a variety of practices for various lengths of time.
+There are over 2,000 acres of cover crops, 1,400 acres of gypsum application, and 1,200 acres of residue management under contract to be implemented.
+One water and sediment control basin (WASCOB) with an adjoining grassed waterway was installed in 2017.

 There are still funds available to implement BMPs in the watershed.
 Interested producers should contact Agricultural Technician Rob Vink for more information